HiTask/api/documentation/user.md

 Authenticate
 ------------

-* `GET /user/authenticate` will authenticate user usign user name and password
+* `GET /user/authenticate` will authenticate user using user name and password

 Validate signup information